nikit0ns/Screenshots/README.md

 # Screenshots

-- :pencil: This is where I will keep my screenshots.
+- :open_file_folder: This is where I will keep my screenshots.
-- :pencil: I use these screenshots in my projects.
+- :books: I use these screenshots in my projects.
+- :briefcase: If you will use my screenshots, write to me.